 The new hospital building reflects our hospital administration's forward thinking and its historical standing as an innovator in provision of care and in the development of therapeutic living environments for the mentally ill.
-Saint Elizabeths Hospital is proud to have had psychologists as its Chief Executive Officers and a psychologist as its current Chief Clinical Officer.

-After nearly 10 years of design, planning, and construction of our state-of-the-art hospital building, we moved into the new hospital May 2010.
-In this new, modern environment of care, we are able to provide the individualized, recovery-based psychiatric care that individuals who stay with us deserve.
+In this new, modern environment of care, we are able to provide the individualized, recovery-based psychiatric care for the individuals we serve.